Skip to main content

 How accessible our documents are

-During 2024 and 2025 we will be exploring and gradually seeking to reduce the use of PDFs on our website, where possible we will seek to create HTML content, prioritising core service information.
+During 2025 we will be exploring and gradually seeking to reduce the use of PDFs on our website.
+Where possible we will seek to create HTML content, prioritising core service information.
+Strategies, reports and other large documents and document with few downloads will not be prioritised.

 If you need to access information in a PDF that has been uploaded, and it does not meet your needs, you can contact us and ask for an alternative format.